Research

 „Does regular storytelling by a professional storyteller further social and emotional competences, creative processes and the development of imagination?“

-The research design, developed by Prof. Dr. Hennemann and Regina Sommer
+The research design (PDF), developed by Prof. Dr. Hennemann and Regina Sommer

 For the quantitative research the following tests were chosen: Strengths and Difficulties Questionnaire (SDQ), Teacher’s assessment list of social behaviour (LSL) and Questionnaire on emotional and social school experiences of primary school children (FEESS).